 - Turn your Instant Pot to the “Sauté” setting on “Normal”.
 Once hot, add the vegan butter.
 When the butter begins to sizzle, add the onion, garlic, flour, and spices.
 Cook for 2 minutes.

-Note: The chili powder blend will smell overwhelming at this stage but will mellow significantly throughout the cooking process.
+Note: The chili powder blend aroma is strong at this stage but will mellow significantly throughout the cooking process.

 - Once the cook time has completed, carefully release the pressure manually (be sure to keep the stream of steam away from your face and hands.)
 Once it’s safe to do so, open the lid.

 - Turn the Instant Pot back to the “Sauté” setting on “Normal”.
 Add the kidney beans, black beans, and vegan ground “beef”.
 Simmer, stirring regularly, until the desired consistency is reached.

 Store in the refrigerator for up to 4 days.
 Reheat on stovetop (preferred) or in microwave.
 Freezer-friendly.